Cyberpunk 2077 dev asks for “trust” in light of cut content concerns

 “In the end, it is all about how much fun the game and its systems provide you and we are doing our best to make sure it is as great of an experience as it can be.
 Sometimes for that, you have to make some hard decisions, and this time around you were here to witness it.”

 It’s not long now until we find out what Cyberpunk 2077 has in store for us, because it comes out in just three weeks on November 19th.
 It’s worth noting that the devs are reportedly crunching to reach that date.
+Update: And now Cyberpunk 2077 is delayed again, this time to December 10th.